autoplot/documentation/javadoc/org/autoplot/netCDF.NetCDFDataSource.md

+# org.autoplot.netCDF.NetCDFDataSource

-# org.autoplot.netCDF.NetCDFDataSourceRead Data from NetCDF and HDF5 files.
+Read Data from NetCDF and HDF5 files.

-NetCDFDataSource( java.net.URI uri )
+# NetCDFDataSource( java.net.URI uri )
 Creates a new instance of NetCDFDataSource

 ***